-Valued at RMB9,617 million in 2018, China’s baby personal care market size is expected to register a healthy growth rate owing to rising concerns over baby health, increasing awareness among consumers regarding babies’ hygiene, and the growth of various retail sectors linked to baby personal care products.
-Moreover, it is important to take into account that thanks to Chinese families’ rising wages, they can now afford to spend more for their offsprings.
+Valued at 3,459.1 billion yuan in 2021, China’s maternity and childcare industry size is expected to register a healthy growth rate owing to rising concerns over baby health, increasing awareness among consumers regarding babies’ hygiene, and the growth of various retail sectors linked to baby personal care products.
+According to Statista, China’s maternity and baby products market is expected to reach 4,679.7 billion yuan by 2025.
+Moreover, it is important to take into account that thanks to Chinese families’ rising wages, they can now afford to spend more on their offspring.

-If we look at this statistic from Statista, it is clear that the market size of the baby personal care industry has increased significantly between 2015 and 2018.
-As a matter of fact, China is poised to dominate the market even more, following the Covid-19 pandemic that has resulted in a surge in demand for baby personal care products, especially in terms of hygiene, health, and products having sanitary properties.
+If we look at this statistic from Statista, it is clear that the market size of the baby personal care industry has increased significantly between 2018 and 2022 and is expected to almost double by 2025.
+As a matter of fact, China is poised to dominate the market even more, following the Covid-19 pandemic that has resulted in a rising demand for baby care products, especially in terms of baby food, hygiene, health, and products having sanitary properties.

-Baby products at the top of Chinese parents’ priorities, even before their birth
+Baby products are at the top of Chinese parents’ priorities, even before their birth

-In China, as in anywhere else in the world, having a baby requires preparations, especially in terms of hygiene and skincare products.
-If we look at the leading pregnancy and maternal product types by purchasing frequency, we can see that maternal hygiene products and maternal skincare products are the second and third priorities among Chinese mothers.
-More than half of Chinese parents have purchased maternal skincare in 2020.
+In China, as in anywhere else in the world, having a baby requires preparations, especially in terms of hygiene and baby skin care products.
+If we look at the market trends when it comes to pregnancy and maternal product types by purchasing frequency, we can see that maternal hygiene products and maternal skincare products are the second and third priorities among Chinese pregnant women.
+Most Chinese parents have purchased maternal skincare in recent years.

-The Baby Personal Care in China: Segmentation and Trends
+The Baby Personal Care in China: Market segments and Trends

-As you probably already know, the baby personal care market includes various categories of products.
+The baby care market includes various categories of products.
 In fact, it is segmented into products such as cosmetics, toiletries, and others.

-The category of hygienic and cosmetic products includes baby personal skincare, haircare, oral care, and bath care products.
+The category of hygienic and cosmetic products includes baby skin care products, hair care, oral care, and bath care products.
 It is important to know that in China, baby cosmetic products emerged as a key segment in the last 5 years.
-Moreover, products such as baby bath care and hair care accounted for a significant market share.
+Moreover, products such as baby bath care and hair care accounted for a significant market share with a steady growth year-on-year.
 Though these products are expensive, a sizable number of Chinese parents still prefer branded and quality products for their children.

 Baby & Infant skincare products

-Baby skincare is the largest segment of China’s baby care market, followed by baby bath and hair products.
-Total market sales reached RMB9.617 billion (US$1.4 billion) in 2018.
-Chinese parents are willing to pay more for baby-care products with premium claims, specifically those that can solve skin problems.
+Baby skin care is the largest segment of China’s baby care market, followed by baby bath and hair products.
+Chinese parents are willing to pay more for baby-care products with premium claims, specifically those that can solve skin problems, which is not surprising, as Chinese people take good care of their skin and are willing to pay extra for good-quality products, especially for foreign brands.

-There is a rising demand for products with hypoallergenic, paraben-free, dermatologically-tested, ethical, and environmentally-friendly properties.
-Many brands are increasingly launching herbal or plant-based products to respond to consumers’ demand for natural products.
+There is a rising demand for products with hypoallergenic, paraben-free, dermatologically-tested, ethical, and environmentally friendly properties.
+Many brands are increasingly launching herbal or plant-based products to respond to consumers’ demand for natural ingredients in the baby product market in China.

-In 2020, China’s baby and child skincare industry’s revenue accounted for 554.7 million US dollars, far ahead the U.S with its 361.3 million US dollars.
-Even though Chinese parents don’t have lots of children, they still invest a lot in baby skincare products.
+In 2020, China’s baby and child skincare industry’s revenue accounted for 554.7 million US dollars, far ahead of the U.S with its 361.3 million US dollars.
+Even though Chinese parents don’t have lots of children, they still invest a lot in baby skincare products, good-quality baby food, and other baby products.

 Baby & Infant Suncare

-Baby sun care has recorded the least increase in usage frequency with only 15% of Chinese consumers that have using it often the past year, and more than 65% have not used baby sun-care products at all.
+Baby sun care has recorded the least increase in usage frequency with only 15% of Chinese consumers that have used it often in the past year, and more than 65% have not used baby suncare products at all.
 Parents tend to prefer giving a hat to their child in these circumstances, instead of applying sun care.

 When it comes to Baby & Infant Personal Care, Chinese consumers trust foreign brands more